What is MCP?

 MCP Tools Reference

-The sudocode MCP server provides 10 tools for managing your project.
+The sudocode MCP server provides various tools for managing your project.
 Tools are organized by functionality and include complete parameter details.Issue Management Tools

 1. ready - Find unblocked work Find issues with no blockers that are ready to start.- Parameters: None